 The State of Texas requires that every child in the state be immunized against preventable diseases caused by infectious agents, in accordance with an established immunization schedule.
 To determine the specific number of doses that are required for your scholar, please read the most recent "Texas Minimum State Vaccine Requirements for Students Grades K-12" document.
-This reference and more information about school vaccine requirements are available at the Texas Department of State Health Services ("DSHS") website: www.lmmunizeTexas.com - click on the link for "School & Child-Care Immunizations > Requirements").
+This reference and more information about school vaccine requirements are available at the Texas Department of State Health Services ("DSHS") website.